bips-hb/ConNIS/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The `ConNIS` package provides multiple methods for determining essential genes based on insertion sites of *TraDIS* data.
-It also supports the data driven determination of tuning/threshold value selection by the implementation of a subsample based instability approach.
-Currently the follwing methods are implemented:

-- the *Consecutive Non-Insertion Sites* (ConNIS) method (Hanke et al., 2025)
+The `ConNIS` package provides the implementation of the *Consecutive Non-Insertion Sites* (ConNIS) method (Hanke et al., 2025) which determines putative essential genes based on the probabilities to observe sequences of non-insertions within genes by chance.
+To set the weight value $w$ for adjusting the method for non-uniformaly distributed gene-wise insertion desists an instability approach is provided.

-- an implementation of the *Binomial* approach of the `TSAS 2.0` package (Burger et al., 2017) with an additional weigh parameter
-- an implementation of the *Tn5Gaps* method of the `TRANSIT` package (DeJesus et al, 2015) with an additional weigh parameter
-- the determination of essential genes by applying the *Geometric* distribution
+In addition, the following methods are implemented in the package: \* the *Binomial* approach of the `TSAS 2.0` package (Burger et al., 2017) with an additional weigh parameter \* the *Tn5Gaps* method of the `TRANSIT` package (DeJesus et al, 2015) with an additional weigh parameter \* the determination of essential genes by applying the *Geometric* distribution with an additional weight parameter

 ## Installation